Jackey-Sparrow/lunch_order/README.md

 # login (not done)
- use userName and password to login.
- TODO:verification code /  authority of user
+ use userName and password to login. authority of user,  for now, it just 1 and 0, 1 is for admin, and 0 is for normal user TODO:verification code / logot

 # menus (not done)
 show menus